zjn-zjn/ice/README.md

 #### Reality

-①Change the recharge from 100 yuan to 80, change 10 points to 20 points, and change the time to 10.8 and end it (*smile*, after all, I spent so much time working on the rules engine, and it finally shows its value!)
+①Change the recharge from 100 dollar to 80, change 10 points to 20 points, and change the time to 10.8 and end it (*smile*, after all, I spent so much time working on the rules engine, and it finally shows its value!)

 ②Users are not very motivated to participate, so let’s get rid of the non-overlay and send them all (*think about it a little*, it’s okay to spend a few brain cells to move around, it’s better than changing the code and then going online!)

-③The balance of 5 yuan can't be given too much.
+③The balance of 5 dollar can't be given too much.
 Let's set up an inventory of 100.
-By the way, if the inventory is insufficient, you will still have to send 10 points to charge 100 yuan (*dead...* If you knew it earlier, it would be better to hard code)
+By the way, if the inventory is insufficient, you will still have to send 10 points to charge 100 dollar (*dead...* If you knew it earlier, it would be better to hard code)

 The above changes do not seem unrealistic.
 After all, the real online changes are much more outrageous than this.
 The main disadvantage of the flow chart and execution tree implementations is that they can affect the whole body.
 It is easy to make mistakes if it is not considered in place, and this is just a simple example.
 The actual content of activities is much more complicated than this, and there are also many timelines.
 Considering this, plus the cost of using the learning framework, Often the gain outweighs the gain, and in the end it turns out that it's better to hardcode it.